ganeti/ganeti/man/gnt-cluster.rst

 fake
     fake hypervisor for development/testing

 Either a single hypervisor name or a comma-separated list of hypervisor names can be specified.
 If this option is not specified, only the xen-pvm hypervisor is enabled by default.

-The ``--hypervisor-parameters`` option allows you to set default hypervisor specific parameters for the cluster.
+The ``-H (--hypervisor-parameters)`` option allows you to set default hypervisor specific parameters for the cluster.
 The format of this option is the name of the hypervisor, followed by a colon and a comma-separated list of key=value pairs.
 The keys available for each hypervisors are detailed in the gnt-instance(8) man page, in the **add** command plus the following parameters which are only configurable globally (at cluster level):

 migration\_port